NicknotJ/nick-react-capstone/README.md

 If you would like to use this app or are just curious about it, feel free to contact me at FrankyMcJay@gmail.com.
 If you want to mess around with a user that has fake data added, please feel free to use username: Test1 password: password123
+If you're unsure of how the app works, there is a tutorial past the landing page.

 BELOW IS REACT'S GENERIC README FOR REACT PROJECTS